rocky/python-uncompyle6/README.rst

 There were a number of decompyle, uncompile, uncompyle2, uncompyle3 forks around.
 All of them came basically from the same code base, and almost all of them no were no longer actively maintained.
-Only one handled Python 3, and even there, only 3.2.
+Only one handled Python 3, and even there, only 3.2 or 3.3 depending on which code is used.
 This code pulls these together and moves forward.
 It also addresses a number of open issues in the previous forks.

 What makes this different from other CPython bytecode decompilers?: its ability to deparse just fragments and give source-code information